7 competitive benchmarking tactics to measure your social media performance

 Once you start factoring in competitors’ performance, you gain a greater perspective on your performance.
 And you see previously hidden opportunities that competitors are leveraging, plus others they’re missing that you can be the first to take advantage of.

-So, start using your competitors’ success and mishaps to measure your performance better and boost it.
-With the seven competitive benchmarking tactics above and a great competitor benchmarking template, you’re ready to begin right now.
+So, start using your competitors’ successes and mishaps to measure your performance better and boost it.
+With the seven competitive benchmarking tactics above and a great competitor benchmarking tactics, you’re ready to begin right now.